Phi Beta Chi: Symbols

 The motto of Phi Beta Chi is Amor Via Vitae in Christo or "Love through Life in Christ".
+The sorority's pillars or its 3Cs are Chapter, Community and Church.
+Its song is "Now A Rose".

-Its colors are azure blue and white and its symbol is the ellipse.
-Its flower is the White Rose of Sharon.
-Its publication is The Ellipse.
+Phi Beta Chi's colors are azure blue and white.
+Its symbol is the ellipse.
+The sorority's mascot is a white lamb.
+Its flower is the white Rose of Sharon.
+Its nickname is Beta Chi.